custom-components/custom_updater/README.md

 # ISSUES?

-If you encountre issues with this, please do **not** flood the Home Assistant discord server, or the forums with requests, this is a custom_component and all issues with custom components _should_ be handled by the developer of that component.
+If you encounter issues with this, please do **not** flood the Home Assistant discord server, or the forums with requests, this is a custom_component and all issues with custom components _should_ be handled by the developer of that component.

 Open an issue in **this** repo. https://github.com/custom-components/custom_updater/issues